Estimated reading time: 8 minutes

 Working in Italy is a great way to get a job after graduation.
 If you’re considering studying abroad, it’s crucial to think about how your experience will look on paper when you come back home.
 Work experience will help you stand out from the crowd of other graduates.

 International students who are EU nationals have the right to work in Italy alongside their studies.
 However, they should not exceed 20 hours a week of work during regular study periods.
-Non-EU students may work during their studies if they obtain a work permit, which requires a job offer from an Italian-based employer.
+Students from outside the EU can work while they study if they get a work permit, which requires a job offer from an employer in Italy.
 Processing times for the work permit vary between regions but average around two months.

 What alumni have said about studying in Italy